gilch/hissp/docs/faq.rst

 since the macro system makes it so flexible.
 But if I discover that deeper changes are required to meet Hissp's goals as stated in the README, I will do it.

-Hissp is still unproven in any major project, so who knows?
-The only way it will get proven is if some early adopter like you tries it out and lets me know how it goes.

-While Hissp's basic macros may suffice for small or embedded Hissp projects, you'll probably want more than that for a larger application.
-Functional and data structure–manipulation libraries are especially useful.
-Hissp doesn't exactly have a standard library, relying instead on Python's, but I can recommend using a few more, currently:
-Hebigo's macro suite (and most of it even for Lissp), Pyrsistent_'s more basic data structures, and most of Toolz_ (or cytoolz_).

 .. _Hebigo: https://github.com/gilch/hebigo
 .. _Drython: https://github.com/gilch/drython